Sienna-Zhang/512_final/README.md

 # 🎮 Simon-Style Memory Game
-*A Reaction-Based Handheld Game Powered by Seeeduino XIAO + CircuitPython*
+*A Reaction-Based Handheld Game Powered by XIAO ESP32 + CircuitPython*

 ## 📌 Overview
 This project implements a **Simon-style memory game**, inspired by classic 90s handheld reaction toys like *Bop It* and *Simon*.
-The device is built using a **Seeed Studio Xiao SAMD21** with CircuitPython and integrates tilt detection, rotation, button input, and visual feedback through an OLED display and RGB LED.
+The device is built using a **XIAO ESP32** with CircuitPython and integrates tilt detection, rotation, button input, and visual feedback through an OLED display and RGB LED.

 Players must complete increasingly complex action sequences—tilting, pressing, or turning—within a time limit that shrinks as levels progress.
 The game features three difficulty modes, 10 progressive levels, win/lose screens, and rainbow LED celebration effects.